Lit-vulf/lit.vulf/articles/banjo.md

 The kind of hobby that consumes 20 minutes in a moment, and is great at dinner parties, and starts great conversations in airports.
 “Is that a banjo?”
 It is yes!
 “How did you pick it up?”

 “Oh, my dad plays.”

+[^a]: The irony is that banjos from this period of time are now coveted by players, like me, who clawhammer the kind of “old-time” music that classical banjoists were attempting to put in the past.